SpaceVim/SpaceVim/docs/documentation.md

 ### Update plugins

 Use `:SPUpdate` command will update all the plugins and SpaceVim itself. after `:SPUpdate`, you can assign plugins need to be updated.
 Use <kbd>Tab</kbd> to complete plugin names after `:SPUpdate`.

+### Get SpaceVim log

+Use `:SPDebugInfo!` command will desplay the log of SpaceVim.
+You also can use `SPC h I` to open a buffer with issue template.

 ## Configuration layers